wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

 double precision
 ################

-As said earlier, all the tests were run in single precision (:code:`float`).
+As said earlier, all the tests were run in single precision (`float`).
-Let's see now if it's any different with double precision (:code:`double`).
+Let's see now if it's any different with double precision (`double`).
 Again, I'll use G++ 5.4.0 to start with.

 Here are the results first without -ffast-math: